TPA-023

-In human trials on healthy volunteers, TPA-023 was comparable to lorazepam, but had much less side effects on cognition, memory, alertness or coordination.
+In human trials on healthy volunteers, TPA-023 was comparable to lorazepam, but lacked negative effects on cognition, memory, alertness or coordination seen with the latter drug.
 In Phase II trials, the compound was significantly superior to placebo without inducing sedation.
 The clinical development was halted due to preclinical toxicity (cataract) in long term dosing studies.
 TPA-023 is well absorbed following oral administration and extensively metabolised by the liver, with a half-life of 6.7 hours.
 The main enzyme involved in its metabolism is CYP3A4, with some contribution by CYP3A5.